ethinallen/worm/README.md

 ## to add function to worm: add the attribute to worm and call it in worm.infect()

-# CURRENTLY: WRITES ENTIRE ECNRYPTED VIRUS TO TXT FILE
+# CURRENTLY: WRITES ENTIRE ECNRYPTED VIRUS TO ALL FILES IN SPECIFIED DIRECTORY